bazelbuild/bazel/site/docs/skylark/spec.md

 The Skylark integer type represents integers.
 Its [type](#type) is `"int"`.

 Integers may be positive or negative.
 The precision is implementation-dependent.
-It is a dynamic error if a result is outside that the supported range.
+It is a dynamic error if a result is outside the supported range.
 Integers are totally ordered; comparisons follow mathematical tradition.